tylersayshi/ark-proto/packages/cli/README.md

 **What it does:**

-- Scans TypeScript files for exported lexicon namespace definitions
+- Scans TypeScript files for exported lexicon definitions
-- Extracts the `.json` property from each namespace
+- Extracts the `.json` property from each lexicon
 - Emits properly formatted JSON lexicon schema files
 - Names output files by lexicon ID (e.g., `app.bsky.feed.post.json`)